gneyal/Elastico/README.md

 Learn by Example
 ================

+1. Play with the example app online at [http://elasticoexample.herokuapp.com/](http://elasticoexample.herokuapp.com/)
-Fork/Clone the example app that shows how to use Elastico [here](https://github.com/gneyal/ElasticoExample).
+2. Fork/Clone the example app that shows how to use Elastico [here](https://github.com/gneyal/ElasticoExample).

 Configure it